 Magento wishlist is a collection of products, a registered customer hasn't bought yet, but apparently plans on purchasing in the future or sharing with friends.

 A wishlist is a great feature not only for customers but store owners as well.
-Using wishlists you can
+Using wishlists you can analyze your sales and follow the trends.
+Besides,

 You can achieve that with the help of Magento 2 minimum order amount.
 Basically, this feature disables checkout if the subtotal is lower than the set order amount.
 It's a great approach to increasing sales and keeping them up to your requirements.